CodeSynth AI vs GitHub Copilot

 Who each tool serves best — and when to pick the other one.

-- Your team requires hardware-specific code snippets.
+- Your team requires code tailored specifically for IoT and embedded hardware.

-- Free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your budget or project scale.

 Developers and teams who want to accelerate coding with AI-assisted code suggestions and improve productivity in supported IDEs.